-With the support of the Ontario Trillium Foundation, MCT will bridge the gap between Older Adults and Youth who live in culturally diverse Toronto neighbourhoods including – Weston/Mount Dennis, Humber Valley and Alexandra Park near Chinatown.
-Designed to increase understanding between older people and teenagers, the project seeks to break down intercultural and intergenerational barriers by sensitizing both groups to the issues, realities, and concerns they have in common as well as those which potentially cause conflict.
-This project encourages social inclusion, volunteerism and community engagement
+With the support of the Ontario Trillium Foundation, MCT worked to bridge the gap between Older Adults and Youth who live in culturally diverse Toronto neighbourhoods including – Weston/Mount Dennis, Humber Valley and Alexandra Park near Chinatown.
+Designed to increase understanding between older people and teenagers, the project sought to break down intercultural and intergenerational barriers by sensitizing both groups to the issues, realities, and concerns they had in common as well as those which could potentially cause conflict.
+This project encouraged social inclusion, volunteerism and community engagement

-This three year project will collaborate with UrbanArts, Heritage York Members at Historical Lambton House and Scadding Court Community Center.
-Through interactive workshops with participants both young and old we will create theatrical scenes depicting people’s realities, concerns and their generational issues.
-In the forum theatre tradition, these scenes will be presented for and by its communities to spark important discussions and generate ideas for positive change.
+This three year project involved collaborations with UrbanArts, Heritage York Members at Historical Lambton House and Scadding Court Community Center.
+Through interactive workshops with participants both young and old we created theatrical scenes depicting people’s realities, concerns and their generational issues.
+In the forum theatre tradition, these scenes were presented for and by its communities to spark important discussions and generate ideas for positive change.

-In the third and final year, MCT’s Associate Artists, Project Participants, Mentors, and Community Partners will collect the interactive workshop material to produce 2 Forum Theatre Productions.
-We will weave together our stories, cultural, and personal discoveries throughout this creative process.
-The interactive performance showcasing Toronto’s Inter-Generational realities will be performed for the public in a Toronto venue.
-Stay tuned for more details!
+In the third and final year of the project, MCT’s Associate Artists, Project Participants, Mentors, and Community Partners collected the interactive workshop material to produce two Forum Theatre Productions.
+We wove together our stories, cultures, and personal discoveries throughout this creative process.
+The interactive performance showcasing Toronto’s Inter-Generational realities was performed for the public in Toronto.

 Mixed Company Theatre presented its first production of the ongoing InterGEN Project entitled Shelf Life, written by Luciano Iogna and directed by Simon Malbogat.
 This premiere play explored the intergenerational gap and was inspired by workshops held with residents living in Toronto’s neighbourhood of Weston / Mount Dennis, in association with Lambton House and Urban Arts Toronto.